Stevetec-exe/Unity3dReplicator/README.md

 A module that makes TextToSpeech simple by wrapping gtts and pyttsx into one reusable, simple to understand function

 # Example project
-To stay below the Github upload limit of 100mb I had to host the Project on a diff. service, you can get it from my website: https://stevetec.de/downloads/UnityProject.zip
+To stay below the Github upload limit of 100mb I had to host the Project on a different service, you can get it from my website: https://stevetec.de/downloads/UnityProject.zip It's a simple 3D flappy bird clone.
+The game is not up to the highest code/design standards [it's only supposed to be an example of the unity side of the customizer]